broquaint/learn-ts-with-dcss/blog/posts/20240105-getting-some-data.md

+---
+layout: post
+title:  "Just get some data"
+date:   2024-01-05 13:05:13 +0700
+categories: blog learning
+---

 # Recap

 This is part 2 in a series on learning things and writing about the experience.
-Today will, probably, cover TypeScript, Deno and their attendant ecosystems.
+Today will—probably—cover TypeScript, Deno and their attendant ecosystems.

 # Data from data place